Topophi/topophi.github.io/_drafts/2015-04-02-what-is-joel.markdown

 ---
 layout:      post
 title:       "What is Joel?"
 subtitle:    "An intrepid adventurer."
 date:        2015-04-02
 author:      "Joel Trost"
 description: "A bio of Joel Trost.
 Joel Trost is a founder of Topophi, a website looking to make data regarding the great American outdoors easily accessible to everyone."
-tags:       "Topophi Joel Trost Forest Wilderness Park Permits"
+tags:        [Joel Trost, Bio, Topophi]
 header-img:  "img/2015-04/joel_freel_peak.jpg"
 ---

 <h2 class="section-heading">What is Joel?</h2>